Graveflo/BDO_Enhancement_Tool/README.md

 This will spawn the window and create a log file in the same directory as \"common.py\"

 Start by making sure the prices are correct in the \"Monnies \\ MP\" tab.
+Make sure to click the "Manage Saved Fail Stacks" to input your Advice of Valks items and "Manage Alts/Toons" to register your alts and fail stacks stored on them.

-Next enter your fails tacking gear \(reblath, rosar, etc.\) in the \"FS Gear\" section.
+Next enter your fail stacking gear \(reblath, rosar, etc.\) in the \"FS Gear\" section.
+Click the magnifying glass icon to search through a database of items.

 **Gear is entered at the TARGET level of enhancement.
 For example a +14 Reblath Helmet is entered at Level 15**

 By the above you see that the highest level for all is PEN.
 This means that entering in PEN is a TET item because PEN is the target enhancement level.
 This makes less sense for fail stacking items, but for now this is how we enter gear.

-After FS gear is entered, switch to the \"FS Cost\" tab and hit \"Refresh\".
+<b>Automatic:</b> After FS gear is entered, switch to the \"FS Cost\" tab and hit \"Refresh\".
 This should create a list of fail stacks.
 You can override an item on this list by selecting the row and clicking \"Change Item\".

 Next enter your gear in the \"Equipment\" section and click \"Calculate Cost\" to get info on your gear relative to your fail stacking items.
-From this point on when you close the program it will save all you have done.
-When you start the program again it will automatically calculate up to this point.
+ Click the magnifying glass icon to search through a database of items.

 Lastly, on the \"Strategy\" tab click \"Calculate\" to get a list of fail stacks and items.
 Click on items in the list to get a break down of cost and risk for each item.

+You can click the "Open Guide Overlay" button at the bottom of the strategy tab to open a smaller window with decision for you to choose from.
+Each decision path automatically updates the program.
+If you switch on "Always on top" mode from the View main menu and put BDO in windowed or full screen window mode you can use this tool while you are enhancing.

 ## Dependencies